 After coaching many people with WooCommerce and Shopify alike, as well as having my own business, there is a CLEAR winner in my book.

-If you are deciding between WooCommerce and Shopify, I hope this post helps you to understand why one is DEFINITELY better than the other!
+If you are deciding between WooCommerce and Shopify, I hope this comparison post helps you to understand why one is DEFINITELY better than the other!

 Deciding Between WooCommerce and Shopify